 I use a springform pan because it is easier to remove the casserole when the sides open up.

-You will know this is done baking when the meat mixture is bubbling, and the potato crust begins to pull away from the pan slightly.
+You will know this is done baking when the meat mixture is bubbling, and the potato crust slightly pulls away from the pan.

 You can easily make this dairy-free by using dairy-free cream and cheese.